 Historically, the Vel has been the weapon used by the Tamils during warfare.
 And Lord Karthikeyan is famously known as Lord Murugan by Tamils.

 The war cries “Vetri Vel” “Veera Vel” which means “Victorious Vel” and “Brave Vel” in Tamilian.
 Vel, in English, also means “to win” or “to conquer”.
-This suitably signifies the actual meaning of this weapon.
+It suitably signifies the actual meaning of this weapon.

-They believe that the Vel is powerful to kill all harmful forces.
-Due to the presence of certain powerful elements in its constitution, the Vel is regarded as one of the most powerful weapons in the context of the Indian Mythology.
+They believe that the Vel is powerful enough to kill all harmful forces.
+Due to the presence of certain powerful elements in its constitution, the Vel is regarded as one of the most powerful weapons in the context of Indian Mythology.

 The popularity of Vel amongst the devotees of Lord Karthikeyan: